e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 As you can see, it is .vue file.
 Also, you may notice that some content is already present on a slide, it is automatically added by the engine.
 Tag `<wiz-text :text="$t('text')"></wiz-text>` which is placed inside <template></template> tag represents a string of text which is stated in `text` property of `en` object.
 Note that <template></template> is a tag where all the slide content should be placed, this tag should be the only one in the file and could not be removed.

-Let's slightly change the greeting text to check editability of our presentation.
-For such purpose, we should change value of `text` property to "Hello World", for example.
+Let's slightly change the greeting text to check the editability of our presentation.
+For such purpose, we should change the value of `text` property to "Hello World", for example.
 Since we have run `wiz dev --watch` command previously, it will automatically build edited files.

-In browser the slide should look as the following:
+In the browser the slide should look as the following:

 ![Image](../media/images/hello-world.png)